-With this set of sketches, we introduced Marco to the concept of “anamorphic projection”, a distorted perspective requiring the viewer to occupy a specific vantage point to reconstitute the image.
+At a certain point in our process, we introduced Marco to the concept of “anamorphic” projection, a distorted perspective requiring the viewer to occupy a specific vantage point to reconstitute the image.
 After ascending a set of stairs into Marco’s offices, visitors find themselves in a corridor immersed with brightly colored, swirling patterns.
 Their meaning is uncertain.
 It is not until they enter the lobby that they learn the patterns form the outline of his logo.